-A hourly contractor invoice is a form designed for a person, hired on a per contract basis, to list charges and/or services that they have performed with the purpose to collect payment.
-Use this invoice if being paid by the hour.
+An hourly contractor invoice is a form designed for a person hired on an hourly basis and lists charges for services they have performed.
+Use this form to collect payment if you are a contractor paid by the hour.

-Hiring a contractor at an hourly rate won’t be cheap.
-In most cases, the work involves hard physical labor such as lifting materials.
-If you have ever seen someone hire a handyman, there is a good chance that the person is being paid hourly.
-As most employees are paid on an hourly basis, it’s important to know laws in your state regarding the hiring of a person, even if it’s a contractor, by the hour.
+Hiring a contractor at an hourly rate isn’t always cheap.
+In some cases, the work involves hard physical labor, such as lifting materials.
+In other cases, contractors are hired for their expertise in an industry and offer a valued service.
+As most employees are paid on an hourly basis, it’s important to know laws in your state regarding the hiring of a person—even if it’s a contractor—by the hour.

-Service with Labor ($80 – $100) – Any heavy lifting or service that puts strain on the body will cost more money.
-See what your local moving companies are charging and base your pay off their prices.
+Service with Labor ($80 – $100+) – Any heavy lifting or service that puts a strain on the body will cost more money.

-Service without Labor ($20 – $50) – Depending on the skill level of the service needed, the pay should be based on what the average hourly pay is for that position but slightly higher.
+Service without Labor ($20 – $100+) – Depending on the skill level of the service needed, the pay should be based on what the average hourly pay is for an employee in that position, but slightly higher.

-There is no limit on the amount of hours a contractor can work.
-Because contractors are essentially their own boss, there are no state laws limiting the amount of hours a person wishes to work.
-However, when hiring a contractor and creating a schedule, the hours she be reasonable.
-The aim is to follow the standard hours of work as best as possible, which is:
+If contractors are their own boss—which is usually the case—there are no state laws limiting the amount of time a contractor wishes to work.
+However, when hiring a contractor and creating a schedule, the hours should be reasonable.
+A good aim is to follow the standard hours of work, which are:

 - Monday – Friday